-The Scientific Advisory Board ESCI is composed of recognized professionals and leading figures in the medical-scientific environment of dental ceramic implantology.
-He advises the board and stands in its competent occupation for the scientific and international orientation of the ESCI.
+The Scientific Advisory Board of ESCI is composed of recognized professionals and experts in the medical-scientific field of ceramic implantology.
+It advises the ESCI board and stands in its competent occupation for the scientific and international orientation of the ESCI.
 The Advisory Council meets at least once a year as the “European Council for Ceramic Implantology” and sees itself as an independent panel of experts – any external influence on the body’s decision-making is excluded.

 Tasks of theSscientific Advisory Board: